-About Fort Worth campus
+About Columbia College-Fort Worth

 Columbia College-Fort Worth was established in 1975 at Naval Air station Dallas and relocated to NAS Fort Worth in 1997.
-The campus offers high-tech classrooms, qualified academic advisors and faculty and high-speed, online access to library resources.
+The venue offers high-tech classrooms, qualified academic advisors and faculty and high-speed, online access to library resources.
 CLEP and DANTES testing facilities are available on-site.

 We know there's more to life than studying.
 When you're ready to take a break from the books, you'll find plenty of recreational, cultural and sports opportunities.

 For more information about community activities, visit the Fort Worth Chamber of Commerce website.